ItsAnilSingh/Mudra/readme.txt

 1. From admin panel, go to Appearance -> Themes and click on the 'Add New' button.
 2. Type 'Mudra' (without quotes) in the search field and press 'Enter' key on the keyboard.
+3. Hover on the Mudra theme screenshot and then click on the 'Install' button.
-3. Click on the 'Activate' button.
+4. Click on the 'Activate' button.

 == Copyright ==